tscavone/guidepost/README.md

 ## Notes

-- All data persistence uses localStorage (browsers cannot write to disk)
+- Currently all data persistence uses localStorage
 - Agents without API keys will show error messages in the runs table
-- The server handles timeouts (15s) and retries (once on 429/5xx errors)
-- JSON parsing is attempted from agent outputs automatically